informalsystems/hermes/guide/src/documentation/commands/keys/index.md

 ### Key Seed file (Private Key)

 In order to execute the command below you need a private key file (JSON).
-The relayer uses the private key file to sign the transactions submitted to the chain.
+Hermes uses the private key file to sign the transactions submitted to the chain.

 The private key file can be obtained by using the `keys add` on a Cosmos chain.
 For example, the command for `gaiad` is: